hdarjus/SV-comparison/README.md

 The R package `stochvol` uses several tricks to improve the sampling efficiency of the latent vector, most notably ASIS (ancillarity-sufficiency interweaving strategy) and AWOL (all without a loop).
 `Stan` is the state-of-the-art probabilistic programming language, and `JAGS` is a language for graphical models.

-The repository is still under development.
+The repository is still not finished, some summary about the conclusions will be added.

 References:
 - Kastner, Gregor.
 "Dealing with stochastic volatility in time series using the R package stochvol."
 Journal of Statistical software 69.5 (2016): 1-30.